Ada-Developers-Academy/daily-curriculum/cohort_schedules/C03_classroom.md

 Our learning will focus on the usage of basic HTML tags and their potential attributes.
 We will learn about CSS selectors, cascading rules, and common techniques for creating important web page elements.
 By the end of the week students should be able to create and style a webpage using valid HTML and CSS.

 ### Learning Goals
-- Learn basic techniques and best practices for HTML
-- Learn basic techniques and best practices for CSS
 - Create a personal website focusing on styling
 - Reiterate the concepts of views and layouts of Sinatra